Winthrop Ballpark (map it)

 Like most of the collegiate parks in the area, general admission seats are only $5 at Winthrop Ballpark, and they provide a great value.
 You will find a vast seating area before you when you reach the top of the stairs, and the only thing keeping every seat in the park from being a great one is the netting surrounding the seating bowl.
 Concessions are reasonable, and you will see a good brand of baseball.
 Winthrop is in the Big South Conference, which is known as being one of the top mid-major conferences in America.

-The other item of note was the super-nice man scanning tickets at the entry gate.
+The other item of note was the super-nice man scanning tickets at the entry gate on the day I visited.
 He was very welcoming and set a good first impression.
 No matter the level, ballparks are still a customer service business, and this gentleman definitely kept that in mind.

 There is so much to really like about this park.
 With a few tweaks here and there, this could easily be a preferred destination for baseball fans of any stripe.
 The Winthrop athletic department seems rather engaged (@WUEagles on Twitter), and it's a real shame that the fan base seemed to fall short of that same level of engagement.

 If you are planning to attend a game at Winthrop, keep in mind that you will need to buy tickets at the gate or call ahead.
 There is no online ticketing capability for Winthrop baseball.
 A school at this level should have this component available.